Netcentric/pickaxe-security-scanner/README.md

 # Installation

+If you want to build and run it locally, just run a simple maven build from the root of the project and trigger the commandline version.

+    mvn clean install

+    java -jar pickaxe-scans/target/pickaxe-security-scanner.jar --url http://<your target>/path-to-a-page --output /Users/<youruser>/scans

+Please check our specific documentation for details on how to run the scanner.

 * [Maven Build Integration](/documentation/run-with-maven.md)
 * [Run from Commandline](/documentation/run-with-cli.md)
 * [Run via Docker](/documentation/run-with-docker.md)

-If you want to build it yourself, just run a simple maven build from the root of the project

-    mvn clean install

 # Scan Configuration